 Robert Mensel is Professor of Law at St. Thomas University School of Law.
 He received his law degree from the University of Pennsylvania School of Law, after receiving a B.A. in English Literature from Wesleyan University.
 He also holds M.A. and Ph.D. degrees in U.S. History from Rutgers University.
-He is an elected member of the American Law Institute and has been named professor of the year three times at the law school.
+He is an elected member of the American Law Institute and has been named professor of the year four times at the law school.
 He writes in the field of Nineteenth Century American legal history.
 He teaches Legal History, Torts I and II, Conflict of Laws, and other courses.

 Content to be added

 Professor Robert Mensel, On September 17, Constitution Day, participated in a panel discussion, examining various aspects of the Constitution and its relevance to contemporary issues.
 The panel was sponsored by, and held at, Miami-Dade College, West Campus.
 It was well-attended by MDC students and faculty.